-[This image could have easily been taken by an assistant.
-What would have been much more thoughtful is a personal, 1-minute video from him.
-The irony: he is trying so hard to prove that it’s not a generic email.
-And yet, I can clearly tell that he copied/pasted much of the email… see the screenshot below.]
+This image could have easily been taken by an assistant.
+A personal, 1-minute video would’ve been more thoughtful.
+The irony is that they’re trying so hard to prove that it’s not a generic email.
+Yet, from the email message itself I can clearly tell that he copied/pasted much of the email.

-1) Whether the recipient will feel manipulated or sold to.
+1) Whether the recipient will feel sold to, or manipulated.

-2) Whether the recipient will find it specific to them, or too generic.
+2) Whether the recipient will find the message specific to them, or too generic.

-Being authentic in business is not using tactics like what he did above.
-It’s about actually caring enough to keep in touch regularly because you like someone, not because they might be useful to you.
+It’s not about using tactics when we connect with people.
+It’s about caring enough to keep in touch because you actually like them, not because they might be useful to you.

-And when we take a deep breath and reconnect with our purpose, isn’t that what our heart and soul is calling us to do?
-To love (and like!) others more.
+When we take a breath and reconnect with a deeper purpose, it’s what our hearts and souls are calling us to do: to love more.

-I’ll be the first to admit that I have been too focused on my business, to remember to care for specific individuals in my network.
-The easiest thing to fall back into is to see our network as "people who can help us."
-Or to pretend to care about them, only when we need something from them.
+The easiest thing to fall back into is only to see our network as “people who can help us.”
+Or to care about them only when they ask for help.

-How about reconnecting with what we genuinely like about them?
-And simply reaching out in appreciation, without an agenda, other than to care?
+How about reconnecting with what we like about them?
+And simply reaching out in appreciation of them, without an agenda other than to care?